becauseinterwebs/TKTalkie/README.md

 ## Getting Started

-Please reference the tutorial at http://www.tktalkie.com/tutorial for step-by-step instructions on assembline and programming your TKTalkie.
+Please reference the tutorial at http://www.tktalkie.com/tutorial for step-by-step instructions on assembling and programming your TKTalkie.

 ## WAV Files